IsalineLucille22/Liquid-Model-2/README.md

 ## Succinate

-This folder contains MATLAB codes for simulating our model, and a "Fitting" folder with MATLAB and R scripts used to fit our model parameters.
-The CoCultSimv2, SimCocultVarB0 and Main_Script are the script to be run to simulate the experiments.
-Parameters initialization for the different model are defined in these scripts.
+This folder contains MATLAB codes for simulating our models for a system composed of two species and one nutrient.
+It also contains a "Fitting" folder with MATLAB and R scripts used to fit our models parameters.
+The scripts CoCultSimv2, SimCocultVarB0, and Main_Script are to be run to simulate the experiments.
+They contain all the parameter initialization and the selection of the chosen model.

 **SimCocultVarB0**: Simulations of co-culture experiments starting with different initial ratios or abundances for each species using a model without cross-feeding.
 The only interactions are due to competition for the resource based on individual growth kinetics.
 Part of the script compares steady-state predictions with simulated time series produced by the model.